SNY: New York Mets

 SNY serves as the primary local broadcaster of the New York Mets.
 It carries at least 120 games involving the team each season not televised on a national network (Fox, TBS or ESPN) or streamed exclusively through a streaming service (Apple TV+ or Roku Channel).
 SNY also produces a smaller broadcast schedule of games for local broadcast on Nexstar's CW affiliate WPIX (channel 11), which distributes those games to other broadcast stations in the Mets' broadcast territory.
-Gregg Picker serves as producer for the games.
-Mets game telecasts and post-game shows on SNY delay other programming, such as the 11:00 p.m. edition of SportsNite, and preempt all or portions of shows starting at midnight in the event a game with a 7:00 p.m. start time runs over its scheduled time period.
+Mets game telecasts and post-game shows on SNY delays SportsNite until after the game's end.

 New York Jets

 In November 2005, the New York Jets signed a broadcasting agreement with SportsNet New York to carry programs relating to the NFL franchise for three years.
 SNY carries more than 250 hours of Jets-related content annually, including both regular season and off-season shows with access to players, coaches and management.